 - GIARDINO DELLE ROSE – Viale Giuseppe Poggi, 2

-Watch the sunset form this romantic garden in the Oltrarno quarter, just under the Piazzale Michelangelo.
+Watch the sunset from this romantic garden in the Oltrarno quarter, just under the Piazzale Michelangelo.

 - GIARDINO DEI BOBOLI – Piazza Pitti, 1

 A Medicean garden in the heart of the city, with lots of beautiful trees, plants and fountains, where you can relax on the grass or just admire the beautiful Florence view.

 - GIARDINO DELL’ORTICOLTURA – Via Vittorio Emanuele II, 2

 A quiet spot where you can chill out while admiring Florence’s skyline.
 Featuring a huge nineteenth-century greenhouse, it hosts flower markets, and during summer it becomes an outdoor pub, with a kiosk, and concerts every night.